spsforks/QB64-Wiki/OR.md

 ## Example(s)

-*Example 1:* OR always turns bits on!
+OR always turns bits on!
 Never off.

 ```vb